nus-cs2103-AY1718S1/addressbook-level3/doc/UserGuide.md

 This product is not meant for end-users and therefore there is no user-friendly installer.
 Please refer to the [Setting up](DeveloperGuide.md#setting-up) section to learn how to set up the project.

+# User Story

+As a user, I can store the names, phone numbers, email addresses, addresses and tags so that I can add delete and query As a unprofessional user, I can use AddressBook Level 3 with minimal use of commandLine, so that I do not need to learn the commandLine operations
+As a forgetful user, I can check the names of my friends and do corresponding operation on them so that I will not have to remember their full name in order to check their information.
+[Yet to be implemented]

 ## Starting the program

 1. Find the project pane (usually located at the left side)